netdata/netdata/exporting/prometheus/README.md

 _(replace `your.netdata.ip` with the ip or hostname of your Netdata server)_

-Netdata will respond with all the metrics it sends to prometheus.
+Netdata will respond with all the metrics it sends to Prometheus.

-If you search that page for `"system.cpu"` you will find all the metrics Netdata is exporting to prometheus for this chart. `system.cpu` is the chart name on the Netdata dashboard (on the Netdata dashboard all charts have a text heading such as : `Total CPU utilization (system.cpu)`.
+If you search that page for `"system.cpu"` you will find all the metrics Netdata is exporting to Prometheus for this chart. `system.cpu` is the chart name on the Netdata dashboard (on the Netdata dashboard all charts have a text heading such as : `Total CPU utilization (system.cpu)`.
 What we are interested here in the chart name: `system.cpu`).